StellarShounak/Tv-Show-Projectfor-QuadB/README.md

 # Tv-Show-Projectfor-QuadB
 A React Js Based TV show Web Application which is also used for booking tickets for the same.
 This is a project given by QuadB-Tech

-Link to the Website : stellar-tv-show-project-quad-btech.netlify.app
+Link to the Website : https://stellar-tv-show-project-quad-btech.netlify.app/